-Prospective Students: Prospective students interested in the Master of Health Services Administration program on the Armstrong campus for Spring 2018 and Summer 2018 will need to apply for admission through HAMPCAS and select the Armstrong campus.
-Prospective students interested in the Master of Health Administration program for Fall 2018 will apply for admission through HAMPCAS, select the Statesboro campus, and on the application page specify whether the student wishes to complete the program on the Armstrong campus in Savannah or the Statesboro campus.
+Prospective Students: Prospective students interested in the Master of Health Services Administration program on Georgia Southern University Armstrong Campus in Savannah for Spring 2018 and Summer 2018 will need to apply for admission through HAMPCAS and select the Armstrong Campus.
+Prospective students interested in the Master of Health Administration program for Fall 2018 will apply for admission through HAMPCAS, select the Statesboro Campus, and on the application page specify whether the student wishes to complete the program on the Armstrong Campus or the Statesboro Campus.
 The existing Master of Healthcare Administration is no longer accepting applications for Spring 2018 or Summer 2018.

 All initial applications must be submitted through HAMPCAS, a centralized application system.